-ENG 315 SEVENTEENTH CENTURY ENGLISH LITERATURE
+SEVENTEENTH CENTURY ENGLISH LITERATURE

-Restoration.
+This course surveys major literary works in poetry, prose and drama of the Jacobean period through the English Civil War and Restoration.
 Authors may include Donne, Jonson, Herbert, Marvell, Philips, Milton, Dryden, Wycherley and Behn.
 Emphasis is placed on cultural and historical contexts, as well as the texts themselves.
-Alternate years, Fall '08.
+Alternate years, Fall '06.

-ENG 316 EIGHTEENTH CENTURY ENGLISH LITERATURE
+EIGHTEENTH CENTURY ENGLISH LITERATURE

 This course surveys major literary works in poetry, fiction, and drama of the Eighteenth Century and examines topics such as satire and the rise of the novel.
-Authors may include Swift, Pope, Defoe, Johnson, Richardson, Fielding, Sheridan and Steme, among others.
+Authors may include Swift, Pope, Defoe, Johnson, Richardson, Fielding, Sheridan and Sterne, among others.
 Emphasis is placed on cultural and historical contexts, as well as the texts themselves.
-Alternate years, Spring '09.
+Alternate years, Spring '07.